souvikcseiitk/CS628-Computer-Systems-Security/README.md

 Problem Statement: You are provided with two '.PCAP' files that contain network traffic captured during web attacks involving SQL injection and Cross-Site Scripting (XSS).
 As a network analyst, your task is to analyze the provided .PCAP files and extract insights from the attacks.
-You can perform packet capture analysis using the Wireshark tool [1] by uploading the provided packet capture files and initiating your analysis [2].
+You can perform packet capture analysis using the Wireshark tool by uploading the provided packet capture files and initiating your analysis.